Isaiabarzoi/react-art-style/README.md

 - You need to know CSS
 - CSS code is not scoped to components → CSS rules may clash across components (e.g., same CSS class name used in different components for different purposes)

-Inline Style
+## Inline Style

 Advantages:

 - Quick & easy to add to JSX
-- Styles only a!ect the element to which you add them
+- Styles only affect the element to which you add them
 - Dynamic (conditional) styling is simple

 Disadvantages: